Euronext and Italy's CDP confirm talks to bid for Borsa Italiana

-MILAN/PARIS/LONDON (Reuters) - Euronext ENX.PA and Italy's Cassa Depositi e Prestiti (CDP) confirmed on Friday they were in talks to make a joint bid for Borsa Italiana, with rival offers from Swiss exchange Six and Deutsche Boerse also in the offing.
+MILAN/PARIS/LONDON (Reuters) - Euronext ENX.PA and Italy's Cassa Depositi e Prestiti (CDP) confirmed on Friday they were in talks to make a joint bid for Borsa Italiana, as Germany's Deutsche Boerse submitted a rival offer and one from Swiss exchange Six was expected.

 The London Stock Exchange (LSE) LSE.L, which bought the Milan-based stock exchange in 2007 for 1.6 billion euros ($1.9 billion), is now trying to sell it as part of antitrust remedies to help get its $27 billion takeover of Refinitiv over the line.